Probate Q&A Series

 5. Inventory and Pay Debts

-Within 90 days of appointment, file a verified inventory listing all assets and claims.
+Within three months of appointment, file an inventory listing the estate property.
 Use estate funds to pay valid debts, expenses, and taxes.

 6. Transfer Real Property